 But here’s the irony.
-He led his company to greatness and also oversaw its fall.
+He led his company to greatness and also oversaw its fall through groupthink.
 He was an innovative thinker who failed to instil innovative thinking in the company’s culture.
 Despite all the awards the company won for technical excellence, it floundered when the digital age disrupted the market status quo.
 Polaroid is now cited as a text book case of groupthink.
 People in key roles failed to question the company’s assumption that the so-called ‘digital age’ would prove to be no more than a fad.

 The more the company faced challenges, the more Land surrounded himself with devoted followers who supported his views.
 It’s true he could think differently – he just couldn’t build a company that did that too.
 Dissenters were marginalised and supporters reinforced.
 Carl Yankowski, a VP at Polaroid, tried speaking out.
 He urged the company to get into electronic imaging technology and join the digital age.
 But his voice was consistently dismissed and, in the end, he left.
 The rest, as they say, is history.

 Yankowski went on to Sony where he launched the Play Station and doubled revenues in four years.
 He then led the turnaround at Reebok and became CEO of Palm.
 But he looked back with regret at his Polaroid days, “I could never conquer the cultural paradigm prevalent in Polaroid.”
 He cited the closed-minded culture where everyone stuck rigidly to the ‘party line’, even when the context had shifted.

 How can you build a strong culture that welcomes dissent?